Coal in Australia: Pollution law

 Coal mining requires a pollution control ('environment protection') licence under the Protection of the Environment Operations Act 1997 (NSW) if it exceeds the following thresholds set out in Schedule 1 of the Act: if it is mining, processing or handling of coal (including tailings and chitter) at underground mines or open cut mines and (a) it has a capacity to produce more than 500 tonnes of coal per day, or (b) it has disturbed, is disturbing or will disturb a total surface area of more than 4 hectares of land by: (i) clearing or excavating, or (ii) constructing dams, ponds, drains, roads, railways or conveyors, or (iii) storing or depositing overburden or coal (including tailings and chitter).

 Queensland

-In March, 2020, the Queensland Resources Council introduced safety protocols to promote the health of coal mine workers amidst the international spread of COVID-19.
+In March 2020, the Queensland Resources Council introduced safety protocols to promote the health of coal mine workers amidst the international spread of COVID-19.
 These included improvements to social distancing of workers, disallowing visitors from the public to enter the sites and checking the temperature of workers at mine site entries.

+Research on Coal Mines

+The Australia Institute reveals that the NSW government allocates five times more funding to promoting coal than to supporting mining communities in transitioning away from it.
+In the 2022–23 financial year, coal royalties accounted for approximately 4.2% of the total revenue of the New South Wales (NSW) Government, amounting to around $4.5 billion.
+This increase was attributed to a surge in global coal prices following Russia’s invasion of Ukraine.

+This report advocates for the dissolution of Coal Innovation NSW and its associated funds.
+It also recommends the immediate termination of royalty deduction subsidies to LETA.

+Two in three (66%) think Australian governments should plan to phase out coal mining and transition into other industries.
+Despite this, in 2022-23, Australian governments committed $11.1 billion in subsidies for fossil fuel projects.
+While one in three (33%) want new coal mines to be allowed, just 7% support using taxpayer funds to subsidise those mines.